RajGhugare19/Classical-RL/Multi-Armed-Bandits/readme.md

 - [ ] Thompson sampling
 - [ ] Policy gradient methods

-#The ones which I havent implemented(You could/should if you want to)
+#The ones which I havent implemented(You could/should if you want to).

 After you are done with this I would recommend to go through the notes that I made.These notes are short and summarize the topics in a really brief manner.I would suggest you to make similar notes